-If you're the average Pinterest marketer you're filling your boards with the best pins you can find, creating attractive pin images for your products, and publishing pins with a pin scheduling tool - and often never scheduling them again.
+If you're the average Pinterest marketer you're filling your boards with the best pins you can find, creating attractive pin images for your products, and publishing pins with a pin scheduling tool - and then not scheduling them again for months.

 Did you know that it takes an average of 7 contacts with a prospective customer to turn them into a buyer?

 If you're ready to start improving customer conversion rates I'll share with you the three most important things I've ever learned about making a sale.